johnmathewunikie/sched-doc-work/Documentation/scheduler/overview.rst

 | *sched_entity:*  Pointer to sched_entity CFS structure.

-| *poicy:*  Value for scheduling policy.
+| *policy:*  Value for scheduling policy.
 The possible values are:

 * SCHED_NORMAL:  Regular tasks use this policy.